Universally counting curves in Calabi--Yau threefolds: Introduction

-The main result opens a path to a number of conjectures relating different enumerative invariants of complex threefolds (under the assumption of nef anti-canonical bundle).
-We will explain here how to deduce from it the conjecture of Maulik--Nekrasov--Okounkov--Pandharipande \cite{mnopi,mnopii} relating Gromov--Witten and Donaldson--Thomas/Pandharipande--Thomas invariants (with cohomology insertions, no descendents, assuming nef anti-canonical bundle) given the calculations for local curves due to Bryan--Pandharipande \cite{bryanpandharipande} and Okounkov--Pandharipande \cite{okounkovpandharipande}.
-The MNOP conjecture is interesting because there is no known or even proposed geometric relation between the moduli spaces giving rise to Gromov--Witten invariants and Donaldson--Thomas/Pandharipande--Thomas invariants.
-Of course, this is far from likely the only application (for example, see the work of Jockers--Mayr \cite{jockersmayr} and Chou--Lee \cite{choulee} on quantum $K$-theory invariants).
+According to our main result, an identity between curve enumeration invariants is valid for all complex threefolds with nef anti-canonical bundle iff it is valid for local curves.
+For example, we may immediately conclude that the conjecture of Maulik--Nekrasov--Okounkov--Pandharipande \cite{mnopi,mnopii} relating Gromov--Witten and Donaldson--Thomas/Pandharipande--Thomas invariants holds for complex threefolds with nef anti-canonical bundle and primary insertions (Theorem \ref{mainresult}), since it has been known for some time to hold for local curves by the work of Bryan--Pandharipande \cite{bryanpandharipande} and Okounkov--Pandharipande \cite{okounkovpandharipande}.
+Of course, this is unlikely to be the only application.
+It is natural to ask whether our framework could be applied to the invariants of Maulik--Toda \cite{mauliktoda} or to the $K$-theoretic Gromov--Witten invariants of Givental \cite{giventalquantumktheory} and Y.P.
+Lee \cite{ypleequantum} (and, specifically, the work of Jockers--Mayr \cite{jockersmayr} and Chou--Lee \cite{choulee}).

-The methods of this paper rely seriously on the assumption of nef anti-canonical bundle.
-It would be of exceptional interest to remove this assumption.
+The present `use generic transversality to reduce to the case of local curves' strategy has two main drawbacks.
+First, it relies fundamentally on the nef anti-canonical bundle hypothesis (via the dimension count in Lemma \ref{semiregulardimension}), while most (all?) (including conjectural) identities between curve enumeration invariants do not require this hypothesis.
+Second, it provides no insight as to \emph{why} a given identity between curve enumeration invariants should hold.
+Progress on either front would be of exceptional interest; in particular, direct geometric arguments for identities between curve enumeration invariants remain valuable.